tu-studio/lac26_presentation/slides/00-all.md

 Notes:

-- OK, so now that you hopefully have an overview of the neural music production field in academia, I want to show you three of our latest contributions in this area
+- Ok, now you have an overview of the academic field from its origins to the present day
+- This area is receiving growing interest from research groups worldwide
+- From us, as well
+- So I'd like to show you three of our recent contributions in the years 2024 and 2025
+- By "us" I refer to the Computer Music and Neural Audio Systems Research Team at the Audio Communication Group

 ---